mikeolams/FeedReaderTestingApp/README.md

 * Good tests give you the ability to quickly analyze whether new code breaks an existing feature within your codebase, without having to manually test all of the functionality.

-# How will I complete this project?
+# How I completed this project?

-Review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)
+I review the Feed Reader Testing [Project Rubric](https://review.udacity.com/#!/projects/3442558598/rubric)

 1. Take the JavaScript Testing [course](https://www.udacity.com/course/ud549)
 2. Download the [required project assets](http://github.com/udacity/frontend-nanodegree-feedreader).